saitejesh-cyber/trust-before-intelligence-book/manuscript/16_glossary.md

 - **ROI:** Return on Investment — A financial metric measuring the profitability of an investment, calculated as (Net Benefit / Cost) × 100%.

+- **RRF:** Reciprocal Rank Fusion — A method for combining multiple ranked lists into a single ranking, commonly used in hybrid search systems.

 - **SQL:** Structured Query Language — A programming language used for managing and querying relational databases.

+- **TTL:** Time To Live — A mechanism that limits the lifespan of data in a cache or network, after which the data expires and must be refreshed.

 ---